 There are many offices, schools, and colleges at the University that conduct global, credit-bearing, teaching activities, such as taking BU students abroad through an excursion as part of a course, or teaching an entire course abroad.
 Some examples of current global teaching activities can be found in the Discover section of our website.

 Operational considerations for credit-bearing teaching activities are a part of standard course- or program-approval processes on campus and need to be reviewed carefully.
-The answers to the questions in the Planning Your Activity Abroad section, and more specifically, the considerations listed below, will become the basis for the operational considerations section of your proposal.
+The considerations listed below will become the basis for the operational considerations section of your proposal.

 - Determination of what type of legal registration (and/or registration with other host country authorities) is required